lukemnet/homepage/work/other-projects.md

 order: 5
 ---

-Since 2011 we completed dozens of web development projects for individual customers and business entities of different scale, from sole proprietorships to large-scale companies.
+Since 2011 we completed dozens of web development projects for individual customers and business entities of different scale, from sole proprietorships to large-scale enterprises.
 We are experienced in building effective online presences including business homepages, blogs, ecommerce stores, web portals and many more.